What IDEA Says

 - Members should be mindful of and support efforts to achieve the 90-day requirement for the completion of the transition plan and note that the transition plan is not a separate document but must be included in the IFSP.

-- members are advised to ascertain whether or their state allows children beyond the age of three to remain in Part C programs as long as they are eligible or until they enter kindergarten.
+- Members are advised to determine if their state allows children beyond the age of three to remain in Part C programs as long as they are eligible or until they enter kindergarten.